About Moleli High School - Pindula, local knowledge

 Tel: +263 263162824171 .

-Moleli High School is a Zimbabwean secondary school located in Mashonaland West Province.
-The school offers ordinary and advanced level and has boarding facility.
+Moleli High School is a Zimbabwean secondary school located near Norton, in Mashonaland West Province.
+It is 80 kilometers southwest of Harare.
+The school offers ordinary and advanced level and has boarding facilities.
+It was ranked 11th in the 2018 Zimbabwe Top 100 O' Level Schools list, with a 92.3% pass rate.

 See High Schools Of Zimbabwe.